rolebasedemails/rolebasedemails/readme.md

 ## About:<br><br>
 Role-basedemail addresses are email prefixes or handles (text before the @ in email addresses) that are commonly used by domains to send email to one or more recipients.They often represent a position, job, or group of recipients on an email domain, rather than an individual.<br><br>

-I was annoyed no one had seemed to update a global list over the years so heres an attempt at it.
 Feel free to contribute.
-Open license to use, reuse, do whatever etc. If you send any amount of bulk or mass emails, you likely need a list like this.<br><br>
+Open license to use, reuse, do whatever etc. If you send any amount of bulk or mass emails, you likely need a list like this.
+Sourced from everywhere.<br><br>
 <br>
 123<br>
 2015<br>